Grays Peak: Climbing

 Like the other fourteeners nearby, Grays Peak is considered to be an easy hike by fourteener standards, and is very popular among weekend climbers.
 Often a climb to the summit of Grays Peak is accompanied by continuing on to Torreys Peak, less than a mile away.
 The main trail, Grays Peak Trail, departs from Stevens Gulch.
 With cuts in the road over two feet deep and large stones in the path, travel to the trailhead is only feasible for high-clearance four-wheel-drive vehicles, motorcycles or all-terrain vehicles.

 From the trailhead, it is a hike of about 3.5 mi and a climb of 3040 ft.
 The trail, well-marked and well-trodden, begins by following the gulch for a slow rise in elevation, before hitting the steeper slopes.
 The summit includes a very small U-shaped rock shelter where a log book is maintained.
 Extensive views stretch south to Pike's Peak and the San Luis Valley, east to the Great Plains, West to Silverthorne, and north to Longs Peak and Rocky Mountain National Park.
 At the climber's option, the trail continues from the summit north to Torreys Peak.
 The trail descends the saddle down to 13707 ft before climbing back to the summit of Torreys Peak at 14274 ft.

+Climate

 Wildlife

 Wildlife in the area includes, mountain goat, pika, cougar or mountain lion, mule deer, elk, marmot, coyote, ptarmigan, American red squirrel, and Canada jay.
 Wildflowers that bloom in the tundra area on the Continental Divide of the Americas include moss campion (Silene acaulis), alpine forget-me-not (Myosotis alpestris), sky pilot (Polemonium viscosum), sea pink, old-man-of-the-mountain (Rydbergia grandiflora), and mountain gentian (Gentiana).
 Below the tree-line, the blooms of monkshood or wolfsbane, blue columbine, fireweed, and paintbrush (Castilleja) can be found.